junopark919/TIL/React/08-effect-reducers-context.md

 ```

 - useEffect() runs for every time the component funtions reruns.
-- It runs **after** every component render cycle including the first time the component was mounted.
+- It runs **after every component render cycle** including the first time the component was mounted.
 - Once we add an empty array(dependency), it only executes for the first time the component was mounted and rendered, but **not after and for any subsequent render cycle**.
 - We also have the cleanup function, which we can return.
-- The cleanup function runs **before** this state function as a whole runs, but **not before the first time it runs**.
+- The cleanup function runs **before this state function as a whole runs**, but **not before the first time it runs**.

 <br>